Excelsior Service Fellowship Program

 What is the compensation for the Fellowship programs?

 Both fellowships are two-year, full-time programs with generous salary and benefit packages.
-Empire State Fellows receive an annual salary of $85,000.
-The salary structure for the Excelsior Service Fellowship is in two tiers: Excelsior Fellows with less than three years of post-collegiate work experience are paid $67,500 annually, and Excelsior Fellows with three or more years of post-collegiate work experience are paid $72,500 annually.
+Empire State Fellows receive an annual salary of $90,000.
+The salary structure for the Excelsior Service Fellowship is in three tiers:

 How do the Fellowship placements differ across the programs?